Skip to content

 filter_body_tags(tags)

-Given a list of tags, only list the ones that belong in body.
+Given a list of tags, only list the ones that belong in body of an HTML document.

 Source code in src/air/layouts.py